FAQs for participants

 When can I apply?

-Each track (Spain or USA) is different.
-The selection process for Jóvenes con Futuro USA 2016 is open from March 21st to April 30th, 2016.
+The selection process for Jóvenes con Futuro USA 2017 is open from March 15th to April 30th, 2017.
 Stay tuned by subscribing to our newsletter here (bottom) to learn about new editions of the program.

 Where does the Startup Experience phase takes place?

-Participants will be located in startups throughout the greater San Francisco Bay Area, New York or Spain, depending on the track.
+Participants will be located in startups throughout the greater San Francisco Bay Area or New York.

 How long will the placement last?